linuxmint/cinnamon-spices-themes/README.md

 New spices can be added by Pull Request.

 The Cinnamon team can accept or reject the addition and should give justification in the PR comments section.

+One theme per Pull Request is preferred, as it makes reviewing easier.
+Combining colour variations in one Pull Request is OK.

 # Reporting Bugs